-When it comes to installing a furnace in your Cincinnati area home, you don’t want to take any risky shortcuts.
-A poorly installed furnace not only will lead to discomfort for home occupants, it likely will cost you in higher energy bills and even pose safety risks.
+When it comes to installing a furnace in your Cincinnati area home, avoid taking any risky shortcuts.
+A poorly installed or selected furnace not only will lead to discomfort for home occupants; it likely will cost you in higher energy bills and even pose safety risks.
 And these aren’t short-term problems – installing a central heating system is a major job, so once your new furnace is operating, you’re likely stuck with it (and any furnace repair issues that are the result of a poor installation job) for many years into the future.
 Do you want to face the consequences of a poor decision now some 20 years into the future?

 As with any HVAC installation, it’s crucially important to have a new furnace correctly sized.
-This calls for having your contractor perform a heating load calculation (using the standard Manual J installation protocol) that takes into account a variety of factors that determine how much heat is needed to make your home comfortable.
-Those factors include, of course, the size and layout of your home, including how many floors it has, but also such things as what building materials it’s composed of, how many windows and how they’re situated with the sun, and the energy efficiency of your home, with regard to such things as airtightness and insulation; the age and history of your home; its orientation on the lot; and to what degree trees shade parts of the house.
+This means having your contractor perform a heating load calculation (using the standard Manual J installation protocol) that takes into account a variety of factors that determine how much heat is needed to make your home comfortable.
+Those factors include, of course, the size and layout of your home, including how many floors it has, but also such things as what building materials it’s composed of; how many windows it has and how they’re situated with the sun; the energy efficiency of your home, with regard to such things as airtightness and insulation; the age and history of your home; its orientation on the lot; and to what degree trees shade parts of the house.

-Once a contractor has determined your house’s heating load, they can recommend the correct size of heating system it needs.
+Once an HVAC contractor has determined your house’s heating load, they can recommend the correct size of heating system it needs.
 At this time they may also recommend advanced features to consider, to enhance efficiency and performance.

 While under-sizing a furnace installation has an obvious disadvantage (the furnace will struggle to heat your home), over-sizing can be just as bad (and tends to be much more common than under-sizing).
 A furnace that’s too big for a home will short-cycle – it will quickly heat the home to the thermostat setting and then stop, then repeat that process frequently.
 A furnace tends to burn the most fuel during start-up, so lots of stops and starts translates into ample energy waste.
 However, short-cycling also will increase stress on the equipment, hastening a time when the furnace needs repairs or wears out.
 Finally, short-cycling may deliver unbalanced heating in your home and result in inadequate air filtration.